Giskard-AI/giskard/docs/giskard_hub/inspect/index.md

 ## 3. Filter by Prediction Types

-Finally, Giskard enables you to filter predictions depending on the output of your model:
+Finally, the Giskard Hub enables you to filter predictions depending on the output of your model:
 * **Correct predictions**: these are examples that are correctly predicted.
 * **Incorrect predictions**: these are examples that are wrongly predicted.
 * **Underconfidence**: these are examples whose predictions were made with low confidence (prediction probabilities between the first and second labels are very close).